Decision Fatigue and Food Choices: Why Your Eating Falls Apart at Night

 - End of day: Dropped toward 10% again

-The judges weren't being lazy or biased—they were experiencing decision fatigue.
-Denying parole was the "default" decision requiring less cognitive effort.
+The judges weren't being lazy or biased.
+They were experiencing decision fatigue.
+Denying parole was the "default" decision that took less cognitive effort.
 As the day progressed, judges increasingly defaulted to the easier choice.

 How Decision Fatigue Affects Eating